 Our intermediaries are graduates from relevant degree programmes (such as Speech and Language Therapy or Psychology).
-Many of them already have extensive experience of working with vulnerable people in a variety of settings.
+Many of them already have extensive experience of working with people with communication needs in a variety of settings.
 Many of them have worked in social care, mental health hospitals, prisons and the court system.

 We hold rigorous recruitment and selection days to find the right candidates (around 10-20% of total applicants are offered an intermediary role per application round).
 All successful candidates will then complete our comprehensive training programme, which is based at our dedicated training space in Birmingham city centre.

 This is a two-week intensive programme, followed by a series of additional training modules including communication skills, assessment skills and effective report writing.

 Over the next 6-9 months, all intermediaries complete a comprehensive competency framework, evidencing skills that they develop through regular supervision with an experienced practitioner.
 They also have dedicated team leaders and mentors for advice and support if needed.

-They must all pass three structured exams to test their practitioner skills and evidence their capabilities.
+They must all pass structured exams to test their practitioner skills and evidence their capabilities.

 All of our intermediaries have ongoing continuous professional development (CPD) pathways and structured clinical supervision.
 If you are a speech and language therapy graduate, we also offer support in developing and evidencing your RCSLT competencies.